nurrony/nvim/README.md

-# Nur Rony's NeoVim Setup and Customization
+# Nur Rony's NeoVim PDE (Personal Development Environment)

 I now use NeoVim with Lazy Plugin Manager with bare minimal plugins and customization.
 It is blazing fast and easily customizable.